paulcockrell/ESP32-7inch/todos/README.md

-# ESP32-S3 test project
+# ESP32-S3 todos project

-Elecrow 7 inch project demonstrating basic usage with LovyanGFX library.
+Elecrow 7 inch project demonstrating basic usage with LovyanGFX library

-It animates many circles along with displaying the frame rate.
+The code is taken from [VolosProjects](https://github.com/VolosR/maTouch7/tree/main/7inch1024) and modified for the 800x480 screen.
+Demonstrates a complex dislpay in the form of a week todo planner.

 ## Install libraries